Two Mayan weaving techniques

 La Antigua Guatemala

 The former capital of the country is a wonderful place to visit and surely one treasure of Guatemala!
 La Antigua Guatemala is a typical colonial town with paved street and colored houses.
-The traditional celebrations and the colorful clothes worn by many native people are a testimony of the living mayan culture.
-On the local markets, you can find many mayan handicraft, like jade and traditional textiles similar to the one used in the confection of our mayan fabric hammocks.
+The traditional celebrations and the colorful clothes worn by many native people are a testimony of the living Mayan culture.
+On the local markets, you can find many Mayan handicraft, like jade and traditional textiles similar to the one used in the confection of our Mayan fabric hammocks.

 The Pacific Coast

 The pacific coast of Guatemala is only at a few hours reach from La Antigua.
 The climate like the way of living are however quite different.
 Hammocks are present inside or in front of every local houses with palm roofs.
-The handicraft of weaving hammocks is a ancient tradition of this tropical area.
-Fisherman’s net hammocks, similar to the ones from nearby Yucatan.
-Inhabitants living on this dark sandy volcanic coast of the Pacific often spend few hours of the day laying or sleeping in such hammocks.
+The handicraft of weaving hammocks is an ancient tradition of this tropical area.
+Fisherman’s net hammocks, similar to the ones from nearby Yucatán.
+Inhabitants living on this dark sandy volcanic coast of the Pacific often spend a few hours of the day laying or sleeping in such hammocks.

 Even if they are handmade, the confection of our hammocks requires traditional tools.
 To weave the fabric of our hammock it is a “Mayan Wooden Loom” and for our fisherman’s hammocks it is a “Weaving Shuttle” .